Songbook Exhibit Gallery

 Visit the Songbook Exhibit Gallery

 The Songbook Exhibit Gallery is open from 10 a.m. to 4 p.m.
-Monday through Friday and one hour prior to all Songbook and Jazz Series events in the Palladium.
+Monday, Thursday and Friday, 10 a.m. to 2 p.m.
+Tuesday and Wednesday, and one hour prior to all Songbook and Jazz Series events in the Palladium.
 Please note that there is no admission fee to visit the Songbook Exhibit Gallery; we are open to the public free of charge during the times listed above.

 The Songbook Exhibit Gallery is located on the Gallery level of the Palladium- please use the elevator in the West Lobby of the Palladium (adjacent to the Box Office) when you arrive.